vence722/qr-stream-generator-go/README.md

 # QR Stream Generator
-The Go implementation of QR stream generator
+The Go implementation of QR stream generator.
+This utility is used to encode any small files into a series of QR codes, named "QR stream".
+Then user could use a scanner (normally a mobile phone) to decode the QR stream to get the original file.
+This is useful when there's a networking barrier between the user and the server inside a private network.
+It helps for sharing files in such situation.

-## Demo QR stream scanner site:
+## Try the demo QR stream scanner below:
 https://violet-shaylah-82.tiiny.site

 ## Sample QR stream